ibm-cloud-docs/Backup/faqs.md

 {: #agent-offline}
 {: support}

 If you registered the backup agent to the WebCC but it shows as offline within the Computers section of the WebCC, then the agent cannot communicate with the WebCC.
 To resolve, make sure that you apply the information in [Configuring Ports to allow communication between the backup agent and Cloud Backup Portal](/docs/Backup?topic=Backup-portinfo).
-For more information, see the troubleshooting section:
+For more information, see the following topics in the troubleshooting section.

 * [Why does my Linux&reg; Backup Agent appear offline?](/docs/Backup?topic=Backup-troubleshoot-LinuxAgent)
 * [Why does my Windows Backup Agent appear offline?](/docs/Backup?topic=Backup-troubleshoot-WinAgent)